 - Cody Park has three large playground areas.

 - A Train Display is open from Memorial Day through the 4th weekend in September from 10:00 a.m. to 8:00 p.m.
 The display consists of the restored Hershey, Nebraska depot, a Union pacific challenger steam locomotive, a 6900 series diesel locomotive, mail car, baggage car and caboose, along with other railroad memorabilia.
 No charge.

 - Bill Wood Field is located two blocks west of Highway 83 on 18th Street, and includes a lighted baseball diamond and dressing rooms.
 The field is used for American Legion baseball play.

 - The Dowhower Softball Complex, located two blocks west of Highway 83 on 16th Street, includes seven lighted softball diamonds.
 Diamonds are used throughout the year for league play through the Platte Valley Girls’ Softball Association.

 - A portable band shell is primarily located in Cody Park.
 The portable band shell is used during the summer months for concerts in the park.
 In the winter months, it is used from the first Monday after Thanksgiving through December 25th for a Santa’s Workshop Display in Memorial Park.
-The portable band shell, when not in use by the City is available for rental at $150 per day plus a $150 deposit.
+The portable band shell, when not in use by the City is available for rental (see below for fees).
 (City crews move the band shell).